LISE++

 being centered with respect to the slits.
 It is interesting to notice that

-the wedge, it is possible to tell what selection a velocity filter will
+By looking at the dE-ToF spectrum obtained with the wedge, it is possible to tell what selection a velocity filter will provide.
+The cut in velocity corresponds to a cut in TOF centered around 68Co.

 It will therefore be possible to reduce the amount of

-using a Wien filter.
+71Cu contamination by using a Wien filter.

 -

-Select "Main menu® Settings®
+Select "Main menu Settings

-Options® Wien filter" to enable its use in the
+Options Wien filter" to enable its use in the

 calculations.
 This command clears the previous calculations.